MoserMichael/my-notes/talking-with-chatgtp-b.md

 /well, sooner or later the LLM will start to talk funny rubbish, like mentioning cyberwarfare in the context of the Clement Attlee government, before they had any fancy computers to begin with/

+Confirmation bias can have a good point - having a political discussion with a Robot is much less adversarial!
+See [this discussion](https://gemini.google.com/share/5fce6f425939), where i asked Google bard/gemini if the internet isn't just helping dictators more than it helped civil society.

 ----
 Prompt engineering/Prompting is pretty scary - looks like some kind of magic, so lets learn more about it.